fasino97/ssi-vsearch-mmseqs2/README.md

 USEARCH is used as well in our SSI-VSEARCH implementation.
 The download and further information can be found here: https://github.com/rcedgar/usearch12.

 ## SSI-MMSeqs2
+SSI-MMSeqs2 is run in Python.
+This code was run mainly on Rowan University's HPC so the code attached (slurm-script) is the code to call MMSeqs2 and capture the time it takes to run.
+A database must be used as the input by using MMSeqs2's createdb function, and batches are added using MMSeqs2's clusterupdate function.

 The download and inforamtion about MMSeqs2 can be found on this Github repository: https://github.com/soedinglab/MMseqs2.

 ## Post-Processing